All Star Cup (commentator)

 He hosted the BBC's outtake show 'Auntie's Bloomers' during the 1990's, which included some series relating to specific TV footage, such as 'Auntie's Natural Bloomers' and 'Auntie's Sporting Bloomers'.

 He had a number of stand-ins during his time on 'Wogan', many of them associated with quizzes.
-They included Selina Scott, Ronnie Corbett, Kenneth Williams, Bruce Forsyth, Sue Lawley, Joanna Lumley, Sir David Frost, Felicity Kendal, Jonathan Ross, Ben Elton, Anna Ford, Gloria Hunniford, Mike Smith and Derek Jameson.
+They included Selina Scott, Ronnie Corbett, Kenneth Williams, Bruce Forsyth, Sue Lawley, Joanna Lumley, David Frost, Felicity Kendal, Jonathan Ross, Ben Elton, Anna Ford, Gloria Hunniford, Mike Smith and Derek Jameson.

 Various honours were bestowed upon him in December 2009, in the weeks leading up to the last Wake Up to Wogan.
 He received the John Peel Award for Outstanding Contribution to Music Radio from the Performing Right Society, who also inducted him into the Radio Academy Hall of Fame at a ceremony at which presenters of rival breakfast shows (including Chris Moyles and John Humphrys) lined up to pay tribute to him.
 He was also given a Lifetime Achievement award at the British Comedy Awards, and was awarded the Freedom of the City of London.
-He'd previously been awarded the Freedom of his home city, Limerick, and - the greatest honour of all - is the owner of a gold Blue Peter badge.
+He'd previously been awarded the Freedom of his home city, Limerick, and - the greatest honour of all - was the owner of a gold Blue Peter badge.

 Books / Tapes